Sawan-k-yadav/Data-repo/README.md

-# IOT-UI
+# Data Repo
-The UI for IOT Application using Ruby on Rails.
+This repo contains data for different projects